JSebastianOspina/SendWhatsapp/README.md

 You can easily send the message using this url http://wa.me/14155238886
-Remplace "14155238886" for the number that the website will provide you.
+Remplace "14155238886" for the number that the website provided you.
 Then send the message  **join upon-memory**

 Our account is done for using the api.